jakobwiens7/tzm-responsive-block-controls/readme.txt

 === TZM Responsive Block Controls ===
-Contributors: TezmoMedia - Jakob Wiens
-Donate link:
-Tags: responsivity, blocks, controls
+Contributors: jakobwiens
-Requires at least: 5.6.0
+Tags: responsivity, responsive, block controls, mobile, customization Requires at least: 6.4.0
-Tested up to: 6.7
+Tested up to: 6.6.2
 Stable tag: 1.0.0
 Requires PHP: 7.4.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 TZM Responsive Block Controls lets you customize blocks for different screen sizes.
-Control visibility, alignments, font size, spacing, and much more.
+Control visibility, alignment, font size, spacing, and much more.

 == Description ==

 While the (Gutenberg) Block Editor has brought a lot of amazing and powerful tools to web design, it still falls short in one crucial aspect: **Responsive controls**

-**TZM Responsive Block Controls** is here to fill the gap!
+=== TZM Responsive Block Controls is here to fill the gap! ===

-This plugin enhances the Block Editor by adding a dedicated **Responsive controls** panel right inside your block settings.
+This plugin enhances the Block Editor by adding a dedicated **Responsive controls** panel right inside your block's settings tab.
 The provided options allow you to customize how your blocks appear on different devices.
 No more need for complicated workarounds or custom CSS!

 * **Hide Blocks:** Easily hide blocks on specific devices to create tailored layouts.
 * **Full Width Blocks:** Make blocks take up the full width of their available space to adjust layouts on mobile devices.
-* **Align and Justify Blocks:** Ensure fluid layouts by adjusting block alignment and justification across different devices.
-* **Reverse Direction:** Reverse the direction of blocks (like 'Media & Text', 'Columns', or 'Group' blocks) for optimized device-specific layouts.
+* **Reverse Direction:** Reverse the direction/order of blocks (like 'Media & Text', 'Columns', or 'Row' blocks) for optimized layouts.
+* **Justify Blocks:** Ensure fluid layouts by adjusting block justification across different devices.
+* **Align Images and Text:** Control horizontal alignment of images and text for consistent layouts across devices.
 * **Font Size Adjustments:** Adjust font sizes per device to maintain readability and visual consistency.
 * **Control Padding and Margin:** Set custom padding and margins for each device to achieve perfect spacing.
-* **Block Gaps:** Adjust block spacing based on device type for optimal layout flow.
+* **Adjust Block Gaps:** Adjust block spacing based on device type for optimal layout flow.
 * **Adjust Block Heights:** Set different block heights across devices to maintain consistent, visually appealing layouts.

-Although there are similar plugins out there, they usually lack the comprehensive feature set needed to fully implement responsive design within the Block Editor.
-**TZM Responsive Block Controls** was created based on the real-world needs of web designers and clients, addressing the common challenges that arise in modern responsive design.
+With its extensive feature set, TZM Responsive Block Controls provides everything you need to create stunning and visually appealing designs across different devices.

 == Installation ==